 The difficulty for me is persuading software vendors used by BT for intranet applications to understand why this is important and what is needed.
 It should keep me busy during 2010!

-Tags: accessibility, applications, intranet applications, publishing, users
+Tagged accessibility, applications, bt intranet, content, directory, intranet applications, oracle, people finder, publishing, standards, usability, users

 Has anyone seen the new free accessibility tool on the WAVE site?
 I thought you might be interested in knowing there is a simple to use and visual tool out there compared with other tools that tend to be a bit ‘techie’ in their results.